-The Company prohibits its directors, officers, employees and agents from making any political contributions (directly or through trade associations) on its behalf that have not been approved by the Chairman of the Board, the Chief Executive Officer, or the General Counsel.
+Therefore, the Company prohibits its directors, officers, employees, and agents from making any political contributions (directly or through trade associations) on its behalf that have not been approved, in writing and prior to the contribution been made, by the Chief Executive Officer and the General Counsel.
 This includes making any contributions of the Company's funds or other assets for political purposes, encouraging individual employees to make any such contribution, or reimbursing an employee for any contribution.

-Individual employees are free to make personal political contributions on their own account as they see fit.
+Individual directors, officers and employees are free to make personal political contributions on their own account and on their own time as they see fit.